 People need to have a meaning in all aspects of their lives.
 If they do not feel the importance of what they do, they feel disconnected.
 Therefore, it is important to highlight the connections between things and people.
 Help employees see the “big picture” of how their role and objectives fit into the organization’s objectives.
 Encourage others to look at how their actions and performance affect others.

 Recognition is an important part of motivation and engagement, and it can be as simple as genuine appreciation.
-Praise where warranted, and give credit where credit is due.
+Likewise, praise where wanted and give credits where necessary.
 The best recognition is immediate, specific, and personal.
-Let the person know specifically what you appreciate about her or what she did, and do so in a way that the individual will appreciate (some people like public praise, others prefer a one-to-one chat).
+Let the person know specifically what you appreciate about her or what he/she did, and do so in a way that the individual will appreciate (some people like public praise, others prefer a one-to-one chat).

 There are few things as demotivating as feeling you’re in a dead-end job.
-Talk to employees about what direction they’d like to see their career path take, and help them identify opportunities for personal and professional development that will help them achieve those goals.
+Talk to employees about what direction they’d like to see their career path.
+Thereby, help them identify opportunities for personal and professional development that will help them achieve those goals.
 Share with them the ideas they can use for their career management within the organization.
-Move past any fear you may have of your employees leaving – by caring about their growth and aspirations, you will probably get a more productive, loyal, and long-term team member than if you don’t have these conversations.
+Move past any fear you may have of your employees leaving by caring about their growth and aspirations.
+You will probably get a more productive, loyal, and long-term team member than if you don’t have these conversations.

-You don’t have to be a manager or leader of an organization to build trust, create connections, appreciate people, motivate others and support growth – anyone at any level can make a difference in the work lives of those around them.
+To summarize, You don’t have to be a manager or leader of an organization.
+To build trust, create connections, appreciate people, motivate others and support growth anyone at any level can make a difference in the work lives of those around them.